raj-vivek/Full-Stack-Developer-Learning-Hub/1. Java/2. OOPS/1. Abstraction (Abstract Class and Interface)/README.md

 **When to use which?**

-- Use an abstract class when you want to provide a common base class with shared code and structure.
+- Use an abstract class when you want to provide a common base class with shared code and structure and partial implementations.
 - Use an interface to define a contract for capabilities that multiple classes can implement, especially when they are not related by a common hierarchy.

 ### Benefits of Abstraction